 Services for Seniors

 The following programs are available to older adults who are residents of Sedgwick County.
-Contact the Department on Aging at 660-7298 for more information about these services.
+Contact the Division on Aging at 660-7298 for more information about these services.

 Alzheimer's Association - Adult Care Connection

 Adult Care Connection Program provides information, referrals and care consultation helpline case management services to family caregivers caring for an older adult age 60 and older in Sedgwick County.

 This program provides adults age 60 and older and their caregivers an adult day care service that not only provides respite for the caregiver but also activities of daily living, mobility, medication management, nutrition, arts and recreation, community integration, case management services and transportation to and from the facility.

 COMCARE - Community Assessment Program for Seniors (CAPS)

 This program provides professional mental health services to eligible participants (Sedgwick County residents aged 60 years and older) who are in need of mental health counseling.
 Counseling may be provided at the older adults home, senior center, COMCARE office, or at a location comfortable for the individual.